Beloth/Ostston-Work/Notes/Next Session.md

   * Cleaning up mistakes
   * Other loose ends have been dealt with
 * On the bodies see tattoo...
-  * The 2 high level assassins have a Dagger with 2 Skulls dripping from the end like blood
+  * The 4 higher level assassins have a Dagger with 2 Skulls dripping from the end like blood
   * The other 2 have just the dagger

 * Report the attempt to the High Marshal